corda/corda/docs/source/design/float/design.md

 4. In parallel a BridgeRequest packet should be sent to activate a new connection outwards.
 This will contain the contain the legal X500Name and queue name of the new queue.
 5. Future QueueSnapshot requests should be responded to with the new queue included in the list.

-#### Behaviour with a Float portion in the DMZ
+### Behaviour with a Float portion in the DMZ
-1. With the Float in the DMZ there are potentially two options, either the float can initiate outgoing bridges, or we make it a listener only.
-After some discussion, it seems that there have been requests to separate in inbound and outbound paths, so for now I model the float as a listener only.
-The internal portion of the bridge being allowed to initiate through the firewall (possibly via a SOCKS proxy).
-2. On initial connection of the inbound bridge connection the Float should authenticate to the best of its ability the origin of the link.
-If this is a direct termination of the TLS connection then the client certificate must go back to the Corda trust root.
-Also, the X500 name of the certificate should be recorded and appended to any forwarded messages to the internal systems.
-3. If the connection to the Float is not direct, then the AMQP should be configured to run a SASL challenge response to revalidate the origin.
-The most likely SASL mechanism for this is using https://tools.ietf.org/html/rfc3163 as this allows reuse of our PKI certificates in the challenge response.
-This should allow us to confirm the client identity.
+1. On initial connection of an inbound bridge, AMQP is configured to run a SASL challenge response to (re-)validate the origin and confirm the client identity.
+(The most likely SASL mechanism for this is using https://tools.ietf.org/html/rfc3163 as this allows reuse of our PKI certificates in the challenge response.
 Potentially we could forward some bridge control messages to cover the SASL exchange to the internal Bridge Controller.
-This would allow us to keep the private keys internal to the organisation, so we may also require a SASLAuth message type as part of the bridge control protocol.
+This would allow us to keep the private keys internal to the organisation, so we may also require a SASLAuth message type as part of the bridge control protocol.)
-4. The float should restrict acceptable AMQP topics to the name space appropriate for inbound messages only i.e. there should be no way to tunnel messages to bridge control, or RPC topics on the bus.
+2. The float restricts acceptable AMQP topics to the name space appropriate for inbound messages only.
+Hence, there should be no way to tunnel messages to bridge control, or RPC topics on the bus.
-5. On receipt of a message from the external network the Float should append a header to link the source channel's X500 name, then create a Delivery for forwarding the message inwards.
+3. On receipt of a message from the external network, the Float should append a header to link the source channel's X500 name, then create a Delivery for forwarding the message inwards.
-6. The internal Bridge Control Manager process should validate the message further to ensure that it is targeted at a legitimate inbox (i.e. not an outbound queue) and then forward to the bus.
-Once delivered to the broker the Delivery acknowledgements should be cascaded back.
+4. The internal Bridge Control Manager process validates the message further to ensure that it is targeted at a legitimate inbox (i.e. not an outbound queue) and then forwards it to the bus.
+Once delivered to the broker, the Delivery acknowledgements are cascaded back.
-7. The Float on receiving Delivery notification from the internal side should acknowledge back the correlated original Delivery.
+5. On receiving Delivery notification from the internal side, the Float acknowledges back the correlated original Delivery.
-8. The Float should protect against excessive inbound messages by AMQP flow control and refusing to accept excessive unacknowledged deliveries.
+6. The Float should protect against excessive inbound messages by AMQP flow control and refusing to accept excessive unacknowledged deliveries.
-9. The Float should only expose its inbound server socket when activated by a valid AMQP link from the Bridge Control Manager to allow for a simple HA pool of DMZ Float processes.
-We cannot run the Floats hot-hot as this would invalidate our message ordering guarantees.
+7. The Float only exposes its inbound server socket when activated by a valid AMQP link from the Bridge Control Manager to allow for a simple HA pool of DMZ Float processes.
+(Floats cannot run hot-hot as this would invalidate Corda's message ordering guarantees.)

 ## Alternative options considered
-### An Alternative Design Idea Using Direct P2P Communication
+### 1. Using Direct P2P Communication
 I do also have a completely different model of what to do instead of the float/AMQP work, but whilst I don’t think this is likely to be accepted, I do think it has a lot of merits and may be surprisingly fast to implement, at least for small semi-private networks.

 Essentially, I would discard the Artemis server/AMQP support for peer-to-peer communications.
 Instead I would write an implementation of our MessagingService which takes direct responsibility for message retries and stores the pending messages into our own DB.
 The wire level of this service would be built on top of a fully encrypted MIX network which would not require a fully connected graph, but rather send messages on randomly selected paths over the dynamically managed network graph topology.